CirrusCollective/home/5/Readme.md

 # Day 5!

-Starting tomorrow we will be pushing Git repos for each day.
-As we have the awesome flexibility to work together remotely, it's extra important that I'm able to know how much we are getting done, plus we'll have a body of work to be proud of, even if incomplete or imperfect!
+**Get yer Git!** Starting today, we will be pushing Git repos for each day.
+While we have the awesome flexibility to work together remotely, we don't always get to check in, and I dearly want to understand how you are experiencing each day.
+Plus we'll have a body of work to be proud of, even if incomplete or imperfect!

-I will formalize all our class materials into Git repos so that each day there will be a repo to clone and you can push your code, +1/-1's, and progress updates!
+I've formalized all our class materials into Git repos so that each day there will be a repo to clone and you can push your work (code, +1/-1's, progress updates).

 _If you haven't done so, hit the Git tutorials from days 3 and 4.
 Please do reach out to me if you're struggling with Git and let's work through it together!_

 ---
 ## Format

 1\.
-Blog 60 minutes (autonomous)
+Sprint 90 minutes(pairing)

 2\.
-Sprint 90 minutes(pairing)
+Blog 60 minutes (autonomous)

 3\.
 Lecture 60 minutes (autonomous)